Executive Director, MASSPIRG

 Boston, MA – Until recent decades, most shopping didn’t involve single-use plastic bags.
 That could be the case again soon.
 Recently enacted plastic bag bans across the United States, including next door in Connecticut, have proven that people can shop without plastic bags – and benefit their communities by doing so.

 Plastic Bag Bans Work, a new report released Thursday by MASSPIRG Education Fund, Environment Massachusetts Research and Policy Center, and Frontier Group, estimates that, on average, plastic bag bans similar to those studied can eliminate almost 300 single-use plastic bags per person, per year.
 Studied bans have also reduced plastic bag litter by one-third or more and encouraged the use of more sustainable options.

 “It’s in the bag,” said Janet Domenitz of MASSPIRG.
 “Plastic bag bans work to reduce waste and pollution.”

 The report analyzed data from across the country and found that bans in just five locations (with a combined population of more than 12 million people) have cut single-use plastic bag consumption by about 6 billion bags per year – or enough to circle the earth 42 times.

 As of 2021, more than 500 cities and towns across 28 states had a plastic bag ordinance in effect.
 Ten states – California, Connecticut, Delaware, Hawaii, Maine, New Jersey, New York, Oregon, Vermont and Washington – had some form of statewide ban on single-use plastic bags as of 2023 and bans in Colorado and Rhode Island went into effect on the first day of 2024.

-To see what environmental impact a plastic bag ban would have on your local community, head to our “Single-use plastic bag ban waste reduction calculator” and input your city or state.
+To see what environmental impact a plastic bag ban would have in your local community, head to our “Single-use plastic bag ban waste reduction calculator” tool and input your city or state.